The Leading Independent

 Other MBA Degree Options

 The Tuck School of Business offers only the MBA degree, and the only route for attaining it is the full-time, two-year program.
-However, Tuck does provide four joint-degree options within Dartmouth: the MD/MBA, MPH/MBA, MEM/MBA, MEng/MBA, and PhD/MBA.
+However, Tuck does provide five joint-degree options within Dartmouth: the MD/MBA, MPH/MBA, MEM/MBA, MEng/MBA, and PhD/MBA.
 Six dual degrees—the MBA/MAIR, MBA/MALD, MBA/MCEP, MBA/MPA, MBA/MPA/ID and MBA/MPP—are also offered in conjunction with other institutions in the Northeast and Mid-Atlantic.

 First-Year Curriculum